danchiacchio/scripts/py_vESXiPatcher/README.md

 ## 🚀 Features

+- 🔄 Enable SSH on the ESXi if not enabled
 - ✅ Puts hosts into Maintenance Mode via vCenter API (with **vSAN Ensure Accessibility**)
 - 📦 Uploads and applies a local ESXi patch depot file (`.zip`) via SSH
 - 🔄 Automatically reboots hosts if patch is applied